FG tasks ICRC on alternative financing – The Sun Nigeria

 This is a result of the huge cost of providing effective security services and infrastructure to Nigerians.

-The Minister of Interior, Ogbeni Rauf Aregbesola made the call yesterday in his office in Abuja, while receiving a delegation from ICRC, led by its Director-General, Engr.
+The Minister of Interior, Ogbeni Rauf Aregbesola, made the call yesterday while receiving a delegation from ICRC, led by its Director-General, Engr.
 Chidi Izumah.

-He said that the Infrastructure Concession Regulatory Commission is central to the government’s desire to move the nation to the Next Level of socio-economic development.
+He said that the ICRC is central to the government’s desire to move the nation to the next level of socio-economic development.

-Aregbesola stated further that the provision of internal security is capital intensive, as such, there is an urgent need for Agencies of Government to explore alternative means of financing internal security services, governmental projects as well as the needed infrastructural requirements of the citizenry.
+Aregbesola stated further that the provision of internal security is capital intensive, as such, there was an urgent need for agencies of Government to explore alternative means of financing internal security services, governmental projects as well as the needed infrastructural requirements of the citizenry.

 “Your Agency will be held accountable by history, if you fail to look for alternative financing now,” the Minister stressed.

-Ehuriah called on ICRC to support the Ministry and its Agencies in order to effectively achieve their mandates of providing internal security and promoting citizenship integrity.
+Ehuriah called on ICRC to support the Ministry and its agencies in order to effectively achieve their mandate of providing internal security and promoting citizenship integrity.

-In his remarks, the Director-General, ICRC, Engr.
-Chidi Izumah said, his team came to rejig its collaboration with the Ministry and its Agencies, so as to move the country to the next level of socio-economic development in line with the policy thrust of President Muhammadu Buhari Administration.

-Izumah assured that the commitment of his Agency to the growth and development of Nigeria is ‘cast in stone’, saying it would continue to encourage and seek alternative funding for the government’s projects and programmes.

 Leave a Reply